- Why App?

 - Contact Us

-- Completed or in progress of completing 30 or more semester hours of transferable coursework at another accredited college/university if minimum course requirements for North Carolina were met in high school.
+- have completed or are in progress of completing at least 30 hours of transferable coursework at another accredited college/university

 - A “C” or better is required for all transfer coursework.
 Please note that any courses with a grade of “C-“ or below will not transfer.